-Diamond Math: 4C's + Confidence = Five C's
+Diamond Math: 4C's + Craftsmanship = Five C's

 Diamond size is an important factor, but not as crucial as some people think.
 It should not be decided arbitrarily by picking a carat weight at random or base it on an obsolete social norm.
 Most people are easily persuaded to trade diamond size for quality.